-- the shareholding structure of the applicant; - the quality and track record of the proposed management team of the applicant promoters should demonstrate several years of competence with reputable institutions to the satisfaction of the MFSA; - the target market and clients of the applicant;
+- the shareholding structure;

+- the quality and track record of the proposed management team-promoters should ideally demonstrate several years of competence/experience with reputable institutions to be able to carry out their duties in an effective manner to the satisfaction of the MFSA;

+- the target market;

+- due diligence investigations;

+- the capital structure being proposed and

-- due diligence investigations; and - the level and nature of operational and business risk involved.
+- the level and nature of operational and business risk involved.

 The above factors should not be interpreted as an exhaustive list of aspects which may be taken into account by the MFSA.
-The MFSA reserves the right to impose any condition as may be deemed necessary.
+The MFSA reserves the right to impose any condition at any time as may be deemed necessary.
 Each application is assessed on its own merits.

-The MFSA may request any applicant to submit audited accounts prepared by one of the major audits firms in respect of any corporate shareholders in the proposed shareholding structure and/or entities with which the promoters are involved.
+The MFSA may request any applicant to submit audited accounts, prepared by one of the major audits firms, in respect of any corporate shareholders in the proposed shareholding structure and/or entities with which the promoters are involved.